Premium Bonds when someone dies: check for £123m in unclaimed prizes first

 NS&I applies one of the lowest probate thresholds of any major UK financial institution.

-If the deceased’s total NS&I savings are £5,000 or more, NS&I will require a grant of probate (in England and Wales), letters of administration (if there is no will), or Confirmation (in Scotland) before releasing any funds.
+If the deceased’s total NS&I savings are £5,000 or more, NS&I will require a grant of representation – a grant of probate (with a will) or letters of administration (without one) in England and Wales, or Confirmation in Scotland – before releasing any funds.

-This threshold applies to all NS&I products combined — not Premium Bonds alone.
-A person with £3,500 in Premium Bonds and £2,000 in a Direct Saver has £5,500 in total NS&I savings, which is above the threshold.
+This threshold applies to all NS&I products combined, not Premium Bonds alone.
+Someone with £3,500 in Premium Bonds and £2,000 in a Direct Saver has £5,500 in total NS&I savings, which is above the threshold.

 Compare this with the major banks: